QuentinRa/blog.quentinra.dev/programming/web/android/views/index.md

 ![New destination](_images/new_destination.png)
 </div></div>

+➡️ To change the "home" fragment, select on a fragment, and click on the home icon.
+The home fragment is the one loaded by default.
 </div><div>

+#### Create a NavHost

 Now, you need to create a container.
 This container will host your navigation graph.
 It will load the default fragment, and show another fragment when prompted.